noodlapp/noodl-docs/docs/getting-started/workflow.md

 - Access the database in admin mode, do things that should not be possible from the client for security reasons such as resetting passwords and verifying emails.

-- Connection to external services using e.g. OAuth or webhooks need to logic to run in the cloud, here cloud functions can be super helpful.
+- Connecting to external services using methods such as OAuth or webhooks requires logic to be executed in the cloud.
+In such cases, cloud functions can be incredibly helpful.

-- Performing queries is much faster in the cloud, so if you need to make many database queries and compound the result you can achieve high performance by doing this in the cloud.
+- Performing queries is significantly faster in the cloud, so if you need to make numerous database queries and combine the results, you can achieve high performance by doing this in the cloud.

 ## Collaboration

-Finally, when your applications is growing you will want to work with your colleagues and friends.
-Thankfully, Noodl has a solid collaboration system with version control built in.
-You can work together on a project, you can each work on your own branches and merge.
-We try to bring really powerful concepts from the software development world into Noodl to make sure that you will never hit a wall.
+Finally, as your application grows, you'll want to collaborate with colleagues and friends.
+Thankfully, Noodl offers a robust collaboration system with built-in version control.
+You can collaborate on a project, work on your individual branches, and merge changes.
+We aim to incorporate powerful concepts from the software development world into Noodl to ensure you never encounter any limitations.

 <div className="ndl-image-with-background">